 Read this paragraph if DOSBox crashes when you switch from windowed to full-screen mode.
 If you use WPDOS in graphics mode, and DOSBox shuts down when you switch from a window to full-screen mode, then you must change the graphic screen size in WordPerfect so that that the screen size is equal to or smaller than the size of your monitor.
 So, if your monitor is 768 pixels high, then you must set the screen size in WordPerfect to a maximum of 1024x768.
 If your monitor is 600 pixels high, then you must set the graphics screen size to a height equal to or smaller than 600 pixels.

-If you use WordPerfect in full-screen mode, and text or graphics appear stretched or distorted, you will need to experiment to get better results.
+If you use WordPerfect in full-screen mode, and text or graphics appear stretched or distorted, or if you prefer a “scaled” display that expands to fill all or most of the screen, you will need to experiment to get better results.
 Unfortunately, DOSBox interacts differently with different kinds of video hardware, so no general guide is possible.
 The following guidelines should help you get the results you want.

 With the WP-64 system closed and not running, navigate to the WP-64\WPfor64bit\dosbox folder, and open the file sharedsettings.conf in Notepad or some other text editor.

 Near the top of the file, about a dozen lines below the heading [sdl], find the line that begins fullresolution = desktop and experiment with this setting; you might get better results with 1024x768 or 1280x1024 or 0x0 (zero-x-zero) or “original” (but do not use the quotation marks).
 If you have a large-screen monitor, you might want to try 1920x1024 or 1600x1200 or some other combination that reflects real-world monitor sizes.